 Video of the Day

-This one looks simple, but if you do it right, you'll be working up a sweat in no time.
-It's basically the second half of a burpee but without the jump, so that it's easier on your joints.
+This one looks simple, but if you do it right you’ll be working up a sweat in no time.
+It’s basically the second half of a burpee without the jump, so it’s easier on your joints.

 Read more: The 20 Best Body-Weight Exercises